An observational signature for extremal black holes: Numerical Approach Results (RN Kerr)

 Our proposal is that the quantity $s_{\mathcal{I}^{+}}(\vartheta)$ which depends on the sub-leading terms in the dynamics of the radiation field at $\ml{I}^+$ can indeed provide a signature for extremality.
-In order to demonstrate this, we determine $s_{\mathcal{I}^{+}}(\vartheta)$ for extremal BHs with different initial conditions and plot it against their respective constant, $H[\psi]$ that depends on initial conditions.
+In order to demonstrate this, we determine $s_{\mathcal{I}^{+}}(\vartheta)$ for ERN BHs with different initial conditions and plot it against their respective constant, $H[\psi]$ that depends on initial conditions.

-To see the effect of sub-leading terms in the tail behavior for extremal BHs, the simulations were performed up to very late times ($t/M=8000$).
+To see the effect of sub-leading terms in the tail behavior for ERN BHs, the simulations were performed up to very late times ($t/M=8000$).
 Since at each step in the time evolution, we accumulate numerical error in the form of truncation of derivatives, we find that the numerical procedure employed above for sub-extremal BHs didn't work very well for the extremal case -- specifically the $LPI$ was very noisy for the extremal case.
 Instead, we determined $C_1(\vartheta)$ and $C_2(\vartheta)$ at $\ml{I}^+$ from the time series of the scalar field at $\ml{I}^+$ at late times ($\tau/M\gtrsim5000$) via curve-fitting using the Levenberg–Marquardt algorithm.
-We plot the relationship between $s_{\mathcal{I}^{+}}(\vartheta)$ and $H[\psi]$ in Fig \ref{fig:ern_s0_s2} which clearly implies a linear relationship with a slope of the best-fit line being $\approx1$ as expected.
-We include the data point $(0,0)$ since as we have already established above for sub-extremal BHs, $H[\psi]=0$ (vanishing horizon charge) and $s_{\mathcal{I}^{+}}(\vartheta)=0$.
+We plot the relationship between $s_{\mathcal{I}^{+}}(\vartheta)$ and $H[\psi]$ in Fig \ref{fig:ern_s0_s2} that suggests a linear relationship with a slope of the best-fit line being $\approx1$ in accordance with our conjecture.
+Note that we include the origin $(0,0)$ as a constraint in our linear fitting since $s_{\mathcal{I}^{+}}(\vartheta)$ must go to zero when $H[\psi] = 0$ (see the Appendix).

+Finally, we repeated the same analysis for Kerr black holes with axisymmetric scalar perturbations ($m=0$).
+To start, in Fig \ref{fig:subEK}, we plot the estimated values of $s_{\mathcal{I}^{+}}(\vartheta)$ against time for three different subextremal Kerr cases, $a/M=[0.3, 0.4, 0.5]$ at late times ($\tau/M\gtrsim3300$).
+In each of these cases, it's clear from the numerical data that $s_{\mathcal{I}^{+}}(\vartheta)$ asymptotes to $0$ at late times.

-Finally, we repeated the same analysis for extremal Kerr black holes with axisymmetric scalar perturbations ($m=0$) focusing only on the dominant excitation mode ($l=0$).
-Again, we find a linear relationship between $s_{\mathcal{I}^{+}}$ (redefined below with an extra $1/4$ compared to the ERN case) vs $H[\psi]$ where the quantities are defined similar to RN black holes, i.e. in terms of $C_1(\vartheta)$ and $C_2(\vartheta)$.
+For the extremal Kerr case, we present numerical evidence for a linear relationship between $s_{\mathcal{I}^{+}}$ (redefined below with an extra $1/4$ compared to the ERN case) vs $H[\psi]$ where the quantities are defined similar to RN black holes, i.e. in terms of $C_1(\vartheta)$ and $C_2(\vartheta)$.
 We present the results for EK in Fig \ref{fig:ek_s0_s2}.
 Note that $s_{\mathcal{I}^{+}}$ is redefined for Kerr with an overall $1/4$ compared to (\ref{s2ern}),